chriniko13/adidas-code-challenge/README.md

    ```

-   We can see that our Infrastructure and Microservices are up and running
+   We can see that our Infrastructure and Microservices are up and running.

 6) Execute: `docker-compose logs routes-service` to see that we do not have any error logs.
    You should see something like the following: